Patrick Lawrence QC

 Patrick has appeared in a wide range of commercial contract cases, both in court and before arbitrators.
 He has extensive experience of the obtaining of interim remedies in the commercial context.

 Insurance & Reinsurance

 Patrick's extensive practice in this area has focused on disputes between insurer and insured concerning questions of construction, and the avoidance of policies for non-disclosure, misrepresentation and fraud.
 He has appeared in a number of contested trials at which the honesty of the insured has been the subject of a direct challenge.
 He has frequently advised on the relationship between the solicitors’ policies now written by the commercial market and the run off insurance administered by SIF; and has acted as in arbitrator in that connection.
-He is currently (2010) advising on coverage issues relating to claims arising out the Madoff fraud.
+He has advised on coverage issues relating to claims arising out the Madoff fraud.
 In 2013-14 he has appeared in numerous (c.
-10-15) arbitrations in the field of PI cover, raising issues as to the operation and construction of the ‘Minimum Terms’; in particular issues as to ‘Successor Practices’ and the liability of insurers to indemnify in respect of issues arising out of disputes as to costs and fees; and (of course) as to notification and aggregation.
+10-15) arbitrations in the field of PI cover, raising issues as to the operation and construction of the ‘Minimum Terms’; as to ‘Successor Practices’; as to the liability of insurers to indemnify in respect of issues arising out of disputes as to costs and fees; and (of course) as to notification and aggregation.